 Location: Historic District

-Who Should Go: Ideal for bookworms
+Who Should Go: Bookworms

 There are a few independent bookstores in Savannah that can keep you busy on a rainy day.